TanvirMahmudTushar/Bisheshoggo/README.md

 ![Telemedicine](public/tel.png)

-Meet Dr. Tanvir, your AI doctor who never sleeps and never turns away a patient.
-Through video and voice, patients can consult with an AI-powered doctor that understands Bengali, responds to their concerns in real-time, and provides medical guidance 24/7—all powered by advanced AI technology that feels human, compassionate, and always available.
+Meet Dr. Fariha, your real time talking AI doctor who never sleeps and never turns away a patient.
+Through voice, patients can consult with an AI-powered doctor that understands Bengali, responds to their concerns in real-time, and provides medical guidance 24/7.
+You'll feel like you're talking to a human while talking to it.

+By the way, I wanted to utilize Azure OpenAI 4o Realtime API here, but had to utilize Groq instead as I didn't have any credits.
+As a consequence, voice sounds like a robot.
+Otherwise, it would be perfect.

 ### ii.
 Find Volunteers

 ![Find Volunteers](public/vol.png)

 No one should suffer alone in an emergency.
 Our volunteer network connects patients with nearby healthcare volunteers and community health workers who can provide immediate assistance.
 Using interactive maps, you can find help within your community, see their contact details, and reach out anytime—because sometimes, a helping hand is just around the corner.
+This is available for you in offline.

 ### iii.
 Offline Doctor